-FOUR PAWS is an international charity to help protect and support all kinds of animals.
-This charity allows you to sponsor an animal, join in with fun campaigns supporting wild, farm and furry companions i.e. home pets.
+Four Paws is an international charity to help protect and support all kinds of animals.
+This charity allows you to sponsor an animal and join in with fun campaigns supporting wild, farm, and furry companions, i.e. home pets.

-The charity organizes events all year round, including fund raising awareness and have grown their charity globally.
+The charity organizes events all year round, including fundraising awareness and has grown its charity globally.
 Offices are located in

-We are keen for people to get involved in our work in any way that they can.
-All of our work relies on public support, whether it be through donating money, adding their support to petitions and other campaigning asks or offering their time through volunteering or fundraising on our behalf.”
+Our work relies on public support, whether through donating money, adding their support to petitions and other campaigning asks or offering their time through volunteering or fundraising on our behalf.”

-We are also a member of the Fur Free Alliance, a coalition of animal welfare organization working to end the use of real fur in the fashion industry.
+We are also a member of the Fur Free Alliance, a coalition of animal welfare organizations working to end the use of real fur in the fashion industry.

 In the UK, we are working with numerous animal welfare and veterinary charities such as the RSPCA, BVA, One Kind, CAPS, Born Free Foundation and Wild Futures on a campaign to ban the keeping of primates as pets in this country.

-We are also working together with Born Free, Lion Aid, the Save Me Trust and IFAW on an upcoming march against the import of lion hunting trophies into the UK, where we will join a delegation handing over a joint letter to the Prime Minister on this issue.
+We are also working with Lion Aid, the Save Me Trust and IFAW on an upcoming march against the import of lion hunting trophies into the UK, where we will join a delegation handing over a joint letter to the Prime Minister.

-These are just a few examples of our work in collaboration with other charities both nationally and internationally.”
+These are just a few examples of our collaboration with other national and international charities.”

-"Again lack of awareness and education on animal welfare issues broadly is quite a challenge.
-Additionally, many poor animal welfare practices are ingrained within certain cultural / industrial environments so it can be difficult to achieve change.”
+Additionally, many poor animal welfare practices are ingrained within specific cultural/industrial environments, making it difficult to achieve change.”